-Amortized Cost April 2, 2011 Net Unrealized Gain (Loss) Fair Value Auction and variable floating rate notes \$ 1,001 \$ (103) \$ 898 J January 1, 2011 Amortized Cost Net Unrealized Gain (Loss) Fair Value Corporate notes and bonds \$ 824 \$ \$ 824 Auction and variable floating rate notes 1,001 (111) 890 \$ 1,825 \$ (111) \$ 1,714
+March 31, 2012 Net Amortized Unrealized Fair Cost Loss Value Auction and variable floating rate notes \$ 500 \$ (49) \$ 451 December 31, 2011 Amortized Unrealized Fair Cost Loss Value Auction and variable floating rate notes \$ 500 \$ (56) \$ 444

 Realized gains and losses on the sale of investments in marketable securities are determined using the specific identification method.
+Other than the sale of one of the Company's auction rate securities in the second fiscal quarter of 2011, there were no sales of available-for-sale securities prior to maturity in 2012 or 2011.
 Net realized gains and losses recorded were not significant in any of the periods reported upon.